 Of all the SEO plugins available for WordPress, The SEO Framework is still one of the best ones in my opinion.
 The basic plugin is free, simple, lightweight and fast.

 The SEO Framework plugin once installed and activated will appear on your dashboard in the menu on the left hand side, under the menu item, SEO.
 If you click on SEO, you will be taken to the plugin’s settings page.

 The SEO Framework’s Settings page is one long page of options divided up into the following sections and sub-sections.
 For simplicity, I have pasted screenshots of the settings I usually set up with explanations where required.

-One things you will need is a square version of your logo.
-The plugin requires this in a couple of places.
+- A square version of your logo.
+It is required in a couple of places.
 If you do not have one, then you could use your favicon instead.

-I use the following settings it shows you the SEO data for each and every post and page when viewing lists of pages or post.
-Also by having the data available in the settings metabox you'll see how well you're doing as you type each SEO value in.
+I use the following settings so that the plugin shows you the SEO data for each and every post and page when viewing lists of pages or post in the dashboard.
+Also by having the data available in the settings metabox you’ll see how well you’re doing as you type each SEO value in.
 Basically, these are settings that will change how the admin panel looks to you as the site owner.